Shushpancheak/effective-broccoli/README.md

 # Effective Brocolli
-An *effective* realization of an Entity Component System game engine.
+An *effective* implementation of an Entity Component System game engine.

 ## Engine Structure
 This section disusses the structure of the engine by providing illustrations of classes which lay the foundation of the engine in form of UML diagrams.